OutSystems/docs-odc/src/eap/building-apps/external-logic/README.md

 The SDK is part of the OutSystems Developer Cloud (ODC) External Logic feature that you use to extend your apps built in the OutSystems visual language with custom code.

-Use of this SDK is the first step in extending an ODC app.
+Use of this SDK is the first step in extending an ODC app with custom code.
 You use it to decorate the code of a C# .NET 6 project with SDK attributes that map to OutSystems visual language elements.

 ## Prerequisites